deephaven/deephaven-core/demo/web/src/main/notebooks/Python_AI/01 Deephaven with SciKit-Learn.md

     batch_size = iris_test.size()
 )
 ```
-\
-\

 The K-Nearest neighbors classifier worked great!
 We just did some classifications using a simple model on a static data set.
 That's kind of cool, but this data set is neither large or real-time.

+## Define bounds for making realistic faux Iris measurements

 Let's create a real-time table of faux Iris measurements and apply our fitted classifier.
 We need to make sure our faux measurements are realistic, so let's grab the minimum and maximum observation values and use those to generate random numbers.

 ```python